 Cenote Ik Kil is one of the most famous and naturally gorgeous cenotes in the Yucatan.
 You will probably recognize it purely from its popularity on social media.

 The water here is 40 feet deep, and the cenote is surrounded by jungle scenery, with vines hanging from the walls.
-Dozens of different species of tropical birds inhabit this area – including toh birds, toucans, parrots, mockingbirds, hunters of flies and cardinals.
+Dozens of different species of tropical birds inhabit this area – including toh birds, toucans, parrots, mockingbirds, and cardinals.

 Centuries ago, the Ancient Mayans would make sacrifices here.
 However today, the cenote is a place to swim and relax.